withastro/docs/src/pages/en/guides/deploy/aws.md

       return request;
     }
     ```
   2. Attach your function to the CloudFront distribution.
-You can find this option in your CloudFront distribution's settings > Behaviors > Edit > Function associations.
+You can find this option in your CloudFront distribution's **Settings > Behaviors > Edit > Function** associations.
         * **Viewer request - Function type:** CloudFront Function.
         * **Viewer request - Function ARN:** Select the function you created in the previous step.

 ## Continuous deployment with GitHub Actions

 There are many ways to set up continuous deployment for AWS.
-One possibility for code hosted on GitHub is to use a [GitHub Actions](https://github.com/features/actions) to deploy your website every time you push a commit.
+One possibility for code hosted on GitHub is to use [GitHub Actions](https://github.com/features/actions) to deploy your website every time you push a commit.

 1. Create a new policy in your AWS account using [IAM](https://aws.amazon.com/iam/) with the following permissions.
-This policy will allow you to upload build files to your S3 bucket and invalidate the CloudFront distribution files when you push a commit.
+This policy will allow you to upload built files to your S3 bucket and invalidate the CloudFront distribution files when you push a commit.

     ```json
     {